 ThinCats Australia will undertake a detailed assessment of the borrower’s affairs (including a review of the borrower’s financial position, business plans, key personnel and key clients, security to be offered and the borrower’s ability to repay a loan).
 They then prepare a report (which is confirmed and signed by the borrower).
 The report is similar to the type that a bank might produce internally in addition to a detailed credit application on the borrower’s behalf.
 An information pack is published on the platform for lenders to review and download.

 We currently do not charge any fees.
-Membership is free and there are no loan management fees.
+Membership is free.

 We do not deduct tax on interest earned by Australian resident Lenders.
 Interest earned by non-resident Lenders is not subject to withholding tax based on current Australian tax law.
 It is each Lender’s responsibility to declare any money earned through loans made on the ThinCats Australia Platform to their respective tax authority.